yacinecheikh/monero-paper-wallet/README.md

 Once you have the keys, run `./scripts/gen-pdf "<audit_key>" "<spend_key>"` and replace `<audit_key>` and `<spend_key>` by the keys you exported from your wallet.
 You must run this script from the main directory of this project, or the paths will break.

+When printing the resulting PDF, you should print both pages on the same piece of paper, fold it in half to make a square, and use staples on the open side to seal the inside.
+Here is an example of what I got with a printer that cannot print orange and translucid paper:
+![./example-front.jpeg]
+![./example-back.jpeg]

 ## Requirements

 - zip